 Self care is crucial, but does not necessarily mean going abroad on a retreat in order to take care of yourself.
 There are hundreds of things you can be doing to help improve your overall happiness, wellbeing and quality of life.
 So, here is some information on the importance of self care and 80 self care ideas to spark some inspiration.

 Self care is the actions people take, and the mindset they develop, in order to maintain, develop and prolong their health and wellbeing.

-Self care can be small things such as getting enough sleep, washing your face and brushing your teeth, to bigger things like rehabilitation, recovery and help from healthcare professionals.
+Self care can be small things such as getting enough sleep, setting boundaries, washing your face and brushing your teeth, to bigger things like rehabilitation, recovery and help from healthcare professionals.
 In this post, we will be covering the different types of self care to implement into your life.

 Why is self care so important

 Life is like a whirlwind, it happens so quick and we are all working hard towards something or another.
 But what happens when we neglect to care for ourself?
 It is easy to say that “hard work pays off” or that you are “okay”, “this is just the way it is”.
 Selfcare is not a luxury or a reward, it is crucial in your life and your path to success, whatever that may mean for you.